Security

 This page explains how Recon handles credentials, data access, and execution isolation when you connect your production systems.
 It is written for engineers and technical evaluators, not for marketing purposes.

-Recon connects to your database using a dedicated read-only Postgres role.
-This role is granted pg_read_all_data privileges, which permits SELECT queries on all tables but prohibits INSERT, UPDATE, DELETE, and schema modifications.
+Recon connects to your database using a dedicated read-only Postgres role granted pg_read_all_data privileges.
+This permits SELECT queries on all tables but prohibits INSERT, UPDATE, DELETE, and schema modifications.

 During connection setup, Recon provides the exact SQL to create this role on your database.
 You run it.
 Your engineering team controls what the role can access and can revoke it at any time.

-- No writes, no deletes, no schema changes are possible through Recon.
+- No writes, no deletes, no schema changes are possible against your database through Recon.

 - The read-only constraint is enforced at the Postgres role level, not just in application code.